 The novel coronavirus, or COVID-19, is a new strain of coronavirus.
 The virus is commonly referred to simply as coronavirus in the media.
 It is linked to some types of the common cold and Severe Acute Respiratory Syndrome (SARS).

 Public health authorities admit that there’s a lot we don’t know about COVID-19.
-For example, we don’t know exactly how it spreads.
 However, officials are treating it as a person-to-person transfer like other coronaviruses.

 Breastfeeding and coronavirus: Prevention